Assistance programs San Diego County

 La Maestra Community Health Centers offers medical and health care services to residents who live in City Heights including parental, general primary care, pediatric, IC program, etc. (619) 584-1612

 Get access to medical and psycho social health care from the San Diego Family Care facility.
 Their services are available to low-income, multi-ethnic families on a sliding fee basis.
-Call (858) 279-0925 to learn more or make an appointment, or click here for additional health care programs.
+Call (858) 279-0925 to learn more or make an appointment, or click here for additional healthcare and medical bill assistance programs.

 Patients of the South Bay area can contact San Ysidro Health Center.
 The center offers comprehensive health care to residents.
 A variety of payment options are allowed for medical bills, including flexible fees for low-income, medically indigent people and patients.
 (619) 428-4463.

 A number of other government certified clinics and health care centers are located in the region.
-Find additional San Diego clinics.
+Find San Diego County free community clinics.

 If you can’t afford an attorney, contact Legal Aid Society of San Diego.
 Attorneys from this non-profit law firm provides eligible individuals with high quality legal services to indigent residents of the City and County of San Diego.
 The goal of the law firm is to insure they receive the basic needs for survival and legal representation.
 Get legal advice for consumer debt issues, foreclosures, utility disconnections, and other aid.
 (877) 534-2524